VisionEval/VisionEval-Docs/docs/06-verspm.md

 This file specifies the different characteristics for high and low car service levels by `Azone`.
 Changing this input is *optional* and using the default input values is standard practice.

-- **HighCarSvcCost**: Average cost in dollars per mile for travel by high service level car service exclusive of the cost of fuel, road use taxes, and carbon taxes (and any other social costs charged to vehicle use)
+- **HighCarSvcCost**: Average cost in dollars per mile for travel by high service level car service exclusive of the cost of fuel, and road use taxes.
-- **LowCarSvcCost**: Average cost in dollars per mile for travel by low service level car service exclusive of the cost of fuel, road use taxes, and carbon taxes (and any other social costs charged to vehicle use)
+- **LowCarSvcCost**: Average cost in dollars per mile for travel by low service level car service exclusive of the cost of fuel and road use taxes.
 - **AveCarSvcVehicleAge**: Average age of car service vehicles in years
 - **LtTrkCarSvcSubProp**: The proportion of light-truck owners who would substitute a less-costly car service option for owning their light truck
 - **AutoCarSvcSubProp**: The proportion of automobile owners who would substitute a less-costly car service option for owning their automobile